newrelic/docs-website/src/data-dictionary/events/MobileHandledException/exceptionAppBuildUuid.md

   - MobileHandledException
 ---

-The build uuid for the application binary in which the exception was caught.
+The build uuid of the application binary in which the exception was caught.